paulhamsh/SparkIO/README.md

 Before using any of this you should really read the Spark format documentation in this folder - Spark Protocol Description.
 The interaction between App and Spark is complex and multi-layered, and it won't be easy to achieve anything without much of an understanding of how it works.

+This is still a work-in-progress, and especially SparkAppIO is new, so I can't guarantee it is fully tested or full implemented yet.

 # Background

 SparkIO creates and sends messages to the Spark and receives messages from the Spark and unpacks them.